 Listening more than you speak, confirming that what you are hearing is what you are hearing.
 And, Sharpening your Saw Daily.

 I am genuinely perplexed at the idea that learning ceases after schooling.
 It doesn’t matter what you do in life; there is always much more to learn.

 I Won’t Back Down – My Theme Song.

 Shared Values are very much like Commandments.
 In life, there are rules you follow, no matter what your religious beliefs.
 If you fail to follow those “rules” or “values,” things in life go sideways.

 Sometimes you make it out, and sometimes you don’t.
 I find it easier to follow values.

-While I am forever thankful for the opportunities I received at This End Up, I needed to grow, and my boss needed me to stay where I was, not good for my children and or me.
-Lots of opportunities outside of Ohio came and went.
+While I am forever thankful for the opportunities I received at This End Up, I needed to grow, and my boss needed me to stay where I was, not good for my children and me.
+In addition, lots of opportunities outside of Ohio came and went.
 So, I had to leave the company.

 What did I learn during this period of time, other than Sales?

-That some of the worst of management practices are the best things you will ever learn in life, What Not To Do is Far More Important Than What To Do.
+That some of the worst management practices are the best things, you will ever learn in life.
+What Not To Do is Far More Important Than What To Do.

 This End Up Shared Values